 People with diabetes tend to under-report hypoglycaemia because they or their carers do not recognise what is happening.
-They may also be reluctant to talk about hypoglycaemia due to the risk of increased restrictions to their way of life, such as loss of their driving licence or job (Diabetes UK 2012).
-However, this means that the actual number of people with diabetes who experience hypoglycaemia is largely unknown (Bailey et al, 2010).
-Commonly, people who have episodes of hypoglycaemia often refer to these episodes as 'hypos'.
+They may also be reluctant to talk about hypoglycaemia due to the risk of increased restrictions to their way of life, such as loss of their driving licence or job (Diabetes UK, 2023b).
+The actual number of people with diabetes who experience hypoglycaemia is largely unknown (Bailey et al, 2010), but research suggests most people who experience hypoglycaemia have repeated episodes (Sampson et al, 2017).
+People who have episodes of hypoglycaemia often refer to these episodes as 'hypos'.